The Dane Shepherd is a hybrid dog that is larger in life with both their physical size as well as their character.

 They love their family and will be quick to show that by wanting to be beside you most of the time.

-They do not like to be left alone for an extended period of time or they will develop anxiety.
+They do not like to be left alone for an extended period or they will develop anxiety.

 They enjoy being around children and you are safe to let them play with them although their sheer size means you need to watch out just in case of accidents.